Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Collision Simulation Setup

 Our collision simulations build upon findings in previous studies, where dependencies of simulation outcomes on the collision velocities, progenitor halo mass and concentration, gas distribution, and numerical resolution were systematically explored.
-We adopt simulation setups similar to those in Refs.~\citep{2020ApJ...899...25S,Lee:2021wfv,2024ApJ...966...72L}, with relative collision velocities ($v_r$) ranging from $300-600~\rm km/s$.
+We adopt simulation setups similar to those in \citet{2020ApJ...899...25S} and \citet{2024ApJ...966...72L}, with relative collision velocities ($v_r$) ranging from $300-600~\rm km/s$.
 Our primary choice of $v_r = 400~\rm km/s$ lies within the preferred range reported in the literature.
 We also perform simulations with $v_r = 280$, $450$ and $500~\rm km/s$.
 The two colliding progenitors are initialized with identical conditions, placed at a separation of $60$ kpc along their relative velocity vector and with an impact parameter of $2$ kpc.
-We focus on contrasting paired samples with $\gamma = 1$ and $\gamma = 0.1$, testing them under a range of conditions.
-Table~\ref{Tab1} summarizes the representative benchmarks adopted in our simulations.
-Full details of the initial conditions and parameter setup are provided in the Supplementary Material.
+We focus on contrasting paired samples with $\gamma = 1$ and $\gamma = 0.1$, as well as an SIDM scenario, testing them under a range of conditions.
+All the collision simulations in this work use the same module for gas and stellar physics.
+It follows that all the simulation outcomes differ only because of the initial conditions.
+The initial condition files for the simulations listed in \autoref{Tab:1} and the corresponding configuration files for {\tt Gadget-4} are publicly available at \url{https://pan.cstcloud.cn/s/xbilapRkS5Q}.